 Mrs. Galit Zamler

-Subject: Business entrepreneur class at Moreshet Moshe school
+Subject: Business Entrepreneur Class at the Moreshet Moshe School

-I would like to thank you for an enriching and pleasing experience my son received in the aforementioned class.
+I want to thank you for the enriching and pleasing experience my son received in the aforementioned class.

-The class is held in a methodical and organized way, and in every class, the students receive a synopsis so that we, the parents, can read about what is taught in the classroom.
+The class is held in a methodical and organized way, and in every session, the students receive a synopsis so that we, the parents, can read about what is taught in the classroom.

-I read this synopsis often and from time to time and I am impressed with the quality and range of the material taught to our children.
+I read this synopsis often, and each time I am impressed with the quality and range of the material taught to our children.

 From conversations with my son, I have learned that the students understand the sometimes very complex terms and processes that are passed on in an easy, flowing language, through examples and explanations that they can understand.

-In addition, you support the experiential side of the class and utilize presentations, movies, etc.; to deepen the children's interest.
+Also, you support the experiential side of the class and utilize presentations, movies, etc., to deepen the children's interest.

-On this subject, I was very impressed with the way you supported the children and at the same time let them run things on their own.
-So they held discussions themselves, tried to foresee problems, engaged in negotiations with the school principal, planned and worked on executing the initiative.
+On this subject, I was very impressed with the way you supported the children and, at the same time, let them run things on their own.
+They held discussions themselves, tried to foresee problems, engaged in negotiations with the school principal, planned, and executed the initiative.

-I feel that my son was enriched by the program.
-He learned so many terms and knowledge and above all - had fun.
+I feel that the program enriched my son.
+He learned so many terms, and gained so much knowledge, and most importantly, had fun.

-Children today are exposed to many informational mediums that include in them descriptions and terms of the business and financial worlds.
+Children today are exposed to many informational mediums that include descriptions and terms of the business and financial worlds.

-It is my impression that today, my son will be more alert when he comes across business information and will have a better understanding of the subject.
+It seems to me that today, my son will be more alert when he comes across business information and will have a better understanding of the subject.